lingyutan/Mathematical_Modelling/README.md

 # Mathematical_Modelling
-Some solved mathematical modelling problems at JNU
+Some mathematical modelling problems at JNU